dmorl/MichiganCOVID/README.md

 ### MichiganOverview_ProbableCases.csv

 **Source:** Data is found under the Cumulative Data link of Michigan's Coronavirus webpage https://www.michigan.gov/coronavirus/0,9753,7-406-98163_98173---,00.html <br />
-**Description:** A spreadsheet converting dashboard data of COVID-19 probable cases in Michigan released by the Michigan Department of Health & Human Services <br />
+**Description:** A spreadsheet converting dashboard data of COVID-19 probable cases in Michigan released by the Michigan Department of Health & Human Services.
+Probable cases include individuals who have symptoms consistent with COVID-19 and an epidemiologic link to a confirmed case or a positive serology (antibody) test, but do not have a positive diagnostic laboratory test for COVID-19 and individuals with a positive serology (antibody) test for COVID-19 and an epidemiologic link to a confirmed case.
+The number of probable cases can change daily based on information obtained through the health department investigation.
+Probable cases can be re-classified as a confirmed case or determined to not be a case <br />
 **Date range:** 2020-03-01 through 2020-06-16 <br />

 **Author notes:** As of 2020-06-05, Michigan.gov has moved over to the Microsoft Power BI data dashboard and began reporting probable COVID cases.
 However, the Author did not begin collecting demographic information on probable cases until 2020-06-07 <br />